neuronostics/mishka-queue/README.md

 # Logging

-django-pg-queue logs through Python's logging framework, so can be configured with the `LOGGING` dict in your Django settings.
+mishka-queue logs through Python's logging framework, so can be configured with the `LOGGING` dict in your Django settings.
 It will not log anything under the default config, so be sure to configure some form of logging.
 Everything is logged under the `pgq` namespace.
 Here is an